Space-time beams with tunable orbital group velocity toward plasma superradiance

 Whereas these space-time correlations can result from misalignments in chromatic optics in the laser chain, synthesizing tunable space-time beams requires to realize the desired correlations between the spatial and temporal/frequency components in a coherent light pulse \cite{STwavepackets}.
 For this purpose, the use of advanced optical elements, such as flat optics, metasurfaces~\cite{MS,MS2} and spatial light modulators (SLMs)~\cite{Rosales_SLM,SynthesisSheets}, is playing a crucial role in the development of space-time beams and their applications.
 A new type of space-time beam synthesized thanks to these technologies is the light spring (LS).
 A LS has a helical wavepacket \cite{QuereLS,MarcoLS,LS2,LS3}, which means that an ultrashort pulse is structured to create a spatiotemporal spring-like structure.
 This helical wavepacket results into an orbiting intensity profile when considering its intersection with a plane orthogonal to the LS propagation direction.
+Previous works have established the synthesis of light springs and the control of their topological-spectral correlations, and identified the spatiospectral slope $\Omega=\partial\omega/\partial\ell$ as a descriptor of their rotation dynamics~\cite{QuereLS,MarcoLS,LS3}.
+Here we focus on the tangential speed of the rotating intensity maximum itself, which is the quantity directly relevant for orbital motion and for comparison with $c$.

 In this work we introduce the orbital group velocity, $v_{og}$, i.e., the velocity at which the peak intensity of a LS rotates, as a novel tunable degree of freedom of these spatiotemporal beams.
-We experimentally demonstrate its tunability to values below and above $c$.
-Moreover, we show via laser-plasma simulations how the ability to tune the $v_{og}$ of the LS in a light-matter interaction scenario enables the generation of a superradiant plasma source with unprecedented properties for applications such as high-energy terahertz science.
+We experimentally demonstrate its tunability to values below and above $c$, and use that control to identify an application regime in which a superluminal $v_{og}$ can drive plasma superradiance.
+The optical result is the primary experimental advance, while the plasma simulation study shows how the same control parameter can be leveraged in a high-energy interaction scenario.

 Light springs are characterized by a linear correlation between the spectral components of an ultrafast laser pulse and the topological charge of their corresponding spatial modes.
 At a given plane perpendicular to the propagation of the laser pulse, a LS results in an orbiting intensity distribution around the propagation axis.
-We define the rotation speed of this intensity distribution, the orbital group velocity $v_{og}$, as
+For an orbital angular momentum (OAM) mode with phase $\Phi = kz + \ell\phi$, the azimuthal component of the local wavevector is $k_{\phi}=r^{-1}\partial\Phi/\partial\phi=\ell/r$.
+Evaluated at the hotspot radius $r=r_{LS}$, the orbital analogue of a group velocity is therefore